entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.0.0_.

-After all middleware has been executed, JavaScript object return values will be converted to JSON automatically before being written to the response stream.
-Note that this will call `.toJSON()` on any member of that object tree.
+Handlers can return JavaScript objects.
+After all middleware executes, Boltzmann turns these objects into JSON automatically, then writes them to the response stream.
+Note that this calls `.toJSON()` on any member of that object tree.
+To control serialization, provide a `.toJSON()` implementation.

-If no `content-type` header is detected, one will be created and assigned to `application/json; charset=utf-8`.
-If the object has a [`Symbol.for('template')`] attribute defined & the [`--templates`] flag is enabled, the content type will be set to `text/html; charset=utf-8`.
+If no `content-type` header is present, Boltzmann adds a `content-type` header value of `application/json; charset=utf-8`.
+If the return object has a [`Symbol.for('template')`] attribute defined and the [`--templates`] flag is enabled, the content type is `text/html; charset=utf-8`.

 **Example:**